sbawaska/katacoda-scenarios/riff-streaming/step2.md

 In our case there are no credentials, only configure the registry URL.

 Build the function using `riff function create time-averager --local-path ./time-averager --tail`{{execute}}

+The logs here show that the programming language was detected as Java and the appropriate runtime and invoker layer were added to build a container.